 Ingredients

-You will only need six ingredients to make this keto hazelnut spread.
+You will only need six ingredients to make this spread.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

-- Hazelnuts: I buy them raw and skinless on Amazon, so all I have to do is lightly roast them.
+- Hazelnuts: I buy raw, blanched hazelnuts on Amazon, so I just have to lightly roast them.

-- Unsweetened cocoa powder: It's best to use Dutch-processed cocoa powder.
-It's milder and less acidic than natural cocoa.
+- Unsweetened cocoa powder: It's best to use Dutch-processed cocoa powder, which is milder and less acidic than natural cacao powder.

 - Sweetener: I use stevia glycerite.
-You can possibly replace it with a powdered sweetener.
+You can replace it with a powdered sweetener.

 - Vanilla extract: Try to use the real thing - pure vanilla extract - and not the artificially flavored stuff.
 The difference is quite noticeable in uncooked recipes.